A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Summary and Conclusions

 \section{Summary and Conclusions}

-We use Spin-Lattice Dynamic (SLD) simulations to calculate the hysteresis loops of a bulk ferromagnetic system at a low temperature.
-SLD can include temperature effects and lattice defects in a relatively simple way, complementing spin-dynamic simulations and micromagnetic simulations.
+In this study, we apply a systematic approach toward incorporating Spin-Lattice Dynamics in the simulation of hysteresis phenomena.
+Each step of the process was thoroughly evaluated and optimized to ensure the accuracy and reliability of the simulation results.
+We used SLD simulations to calculate the hysteresis loops of a bulk ferromagnetic system at different temperatures and the hysteresis loops of bcc Fe NPs with the inclusion of structural defects.
+SLD can include temperature effects (thermal spin fluctuations as well as lattice vibrations) and lattice defects in a relatively simple way, complementing spin-dynamic or micromagnetic simulations.

-In order to validate our SLD results, we compare to the Stoner-Wolfhart (SW) model, which is widely used in experimental and simulation studies.
-In the SW model, there is no lattice, no temperature, and no exchange interactions.
-It assumes uniaxial anysotropy and Zeeman energy contributions, and spins in the volume are assumed to behave like a single macrospin.
-We present comparisons for different angles between the external field and the anisotropy axis.
-We analyze the effects of several parameters like simulation run time, field frequency, damping, exchange, anisotropy and lattice-vibrations.
-We find that loops obtained with SLD agree very well with those calculated with SW, provided that several parameters are chosen with care.